ceasaro/django-l10n-extensions/docs/t9n.md

 title = TransField(max_length=128)
 ```

-The string from the title model field will be translated like any message pass through the Django's `gettext()` method.
+The string from the title model field will be translated like any message passed through the Django's `gettext()` method.
 Below a complete example:
 ```python
 class Product(models.Model):